microsoft/FluentDarkModeKit/README.md

 ### Others

-For more complex scenarios, DarkModeKit is similar as what Apple does in iOS 13 (with slight differences).
+For more complex scenarios, DarkModeKit is similar to what Apple does in iOS 13 (some slight differences).
 It maintains a global `DMTraitCollection` which can be accessed through `DMTraitCollection.current` during custom layout.

-For more information on stuff you should handle during layout, please refer to [Apple's documentation](https://developer.apple.com/documentation/xcode/supporting_dark_mode_in_your_interface#2993898).
+For more information on cases you should handle during layout, please refer to [Apple's documentation](https://developer.apple.com/documentation/xcode/supporting_dark_mode_in_your_interface#2993898).

-DarkModeKit will notify views or view controllers in current window when theme changes by calling the following delegate method.
+DarkModeKit will notify views or view controllers in the current window when the theme changes by calling the following delegate method.

 Swift
 ```swift